 - Only one person can be Program Administrator and go into the portal to submit application so make sure the right person signs up.

-- Validate Taxpayer Identification Number (TIN) Should be done as soon as possible
+- Validate Taxpayer Identification Number (TIN)

 - Verify information from your W-9 and enter the requested information.